divblox/divblox.github.io/hello-world.md

 # Hello World
-Now that we have divblox configured and we understand the basic concepts, let's create a simple 1-page "Hello World" app.
+Now that we have Divblox configured and we understand the basic concepts, let's create a simple 1-page "Hello World" app.

 >In this example we will create a simple 1-page app that will display the following: